What is a competitive environment?

 The competitive forces model was developed by Michael E. Porter in 1979.
 It’s a part of microeconomic theory that looks at the profitability and attractiveness of an industry or market by analyzing five forces that affect it.
 The model is also known as Porter’s Five Competitive Forces.

-The five forces in the model are
+The five forces in the model are:

-This looks at how easy it is for new competitors to enter the market and start taking away market share.
+- Threat of new entrants: This looks at how easily competitors can enter and take away market share.

-This looks at how easy it is for customers to find a substitute for your product or service.
+- Threat of substitutes: This looks at how easy it is for customers to find a substitute for your product or service.

-This looks at how much power buyers have to negotiate the price of your product or service.
+- Bargaining power of buyers: This looks at how much power buyers have to negotiate the price of your product or service.

-This looks at how much power suppliers have to negotiate the price of inputs.
+- Bargaining power of suppliers: This looks at how much power suppliers have to negotiate the price of inputs.

-This looks at how intense competition is in the market.
+- Competitive rivalry: This looks at how intense competition is in the market.

 3. Value chain model